gayafhannah/hotreloadcpp/README.md

   - A class that contains the native library handle and incorporates its own member functions to manage it via previously mentioned functions
 - **Hot Reloadable Library wrapper class**
   - A class that wraps around the `Library` class that can check if the library's file has been replaced/updated and automatically reload it.
+  - Can run custom callbacks during each reload.

 ## Installation